-- The LP, the LP's employees, subcontractors and agents and its Cannabis Representative are prohibited from directly or indirectly offering or providing anything of value to licensed cannabis retailers in Alberta. - All cannabis representative managers, supervisors, and employees involved in marketing cannabis products must be QCWs. - Reasonable steps must be taken to ensure that a person does not view any advertisement under 18 years old.
+- The LP, the LPs employees, subcontractors and agents and its Cannabis Representative are prohibited from directly or indirectly offering or providing anything of value to licensed cannabis retailers in Alberta. - All cannabis representative managers, supervisors, and employees involved in marketing cannabis products must be QCWs. - Reasonable steps must be taken to ensure that a person under 18 years old does not view any advertisement.

-Additional information regarding the policy and legislation that cannabis representatives must follow to operate in Alberta can be found in the Cannabis Representative Handbook and the Gaming, Liquor and Cannabis Regulation and the Gaming, Liquor and Cannabis Act.
+Additional information regarding the policy and legislation that cannabis representatives must follow to operate in Alberta can be found in the Cannabis Representative Handbook, the Gaming, Liquor and Cannabis Regulation and the Gaming, Liquor and Cannabis Act.